robkinyon/dbix-class/docs/what_is_resultset.markdown

 in one call.
 So, it will retrieve all the columns in all the rows that match the search criteria in the resultset.

+This combination of lazy-where-possible and eager-when-required is a key design driver for all of DBIx::Class.
+The $schema object won't even connect to the database until it has to.
+But, once it has, it will ensure that it always has a connection until told otherwise.

 Like everything else in DBIx::Class, you're able to modify this behavior.
 For example, you can choose to specify which columns you want to retrieve in the second parameter to `$rs->search()`.